 It saddens me that males in my tribe, like the ancient scribes who normalized female oppression, view feminine capabilities as an existential threat to be controlled with an iron fist.
 It’s too late for those ancient scribes, although I’d really like to bring ’em back to life just to let them know that they wrote one helluva sexist chapter book series that would enable the most depraved and destructive world leaders to rise to power, as many a manipulative male would selfishly exploit the false notion held by millions that an über-aggro manly-man is entitled to reign over Earth and all of Her resources with impunity, including precious human resources.

-The major life lesson that unevolved males who troll progressive females have not learned is that through forgiving females from their past who have damaged them, especially their mothers who damaged them at their most vulnerable and desperate, they can free up that space for the type of healthy self-love that allows a positive and more appropriate response to their fierce and fabulous sisters who refuse to enable their sociopathic behavior.
-Humanity needs damaged males to do the unpleasant but necessary work of looking inward, to go through the process of healing so that they can focus their energy and strengths on more productive endeavors than attacking misperceived threats, like a dog barking incessantly at the mailperson day in and day out, never comprehending that these workers are only coming up the driveway to do their job and leave.
-Like us females, they deserve to earn a living without being attacked by a territorial animal.
+The critical life lesson that overindulged and unevolved males who troll progressive females have not learned is that through forgiving females from their past who have damaged them, especially their mothers who did so when they were at their most vulnerable and desperate, they’ll free up space for the type of healthy self-love that allows a positive and more appropriate response to their fierce and fabulous sisters who refuse to enable their sociopathic behavior.
+Humanity needs damaged males to do the unpleasant but necessary work of looking inward.
+We need them to go through the process of healing so that they can focus their energy and strengths on more productive endeavors than attacking misperceived threats, like a dog barking at the mailperson day in and day out, never comprehending that these workers are only coming up the driveway to do their job and leave.
+Everyone deserves to earn a living without being attacked by territorial animals.